-Evaluation: The lands to the south, north, and west are all developed residential areas; the lands to the east are non-residential (commercial and major utility).
-The proposed zoning application provides for commercial uses along US 441 and decreasing residential density as development moves away from US 441.
+Evaluation: The lands to the north and east are all developed residential areas; the lands to the south and east are low density residential uses.
+The proposed zoning application provides for additional residential adjacent to existing residential.

 (j) Public Facilities - The proposed amendment will not result in development in a location where there are no plans by the City or other governmental entities to provide public facilities to serve the development (roads, potable water, wastewater, parks, storm water management, and solid wastes), and there are no assurances by the private sector that public facilities are planned and will be available to adequately accommodate development.